seepick/LocalSportsClub/README.md

 ## Next up

-* change tabs by CMD 1/2/3
+* usage UI (progress bar like again)
+* finish activities table
+* implement freetrainings table
+* filter activities for hidden venues
+* activity row highlight for favorited/wishlisted
+* simple tables for activities/freetrainings in venues
-* go to a freetraining, and sync checkedin things (got time info now! create synthetic activity ;)
+* ... go to a freetraining, and sync checkedin things (got time info now! create synthetic activity ;)

+## Backlog

-* FEATURE: also sync free/"dropin" activities
+* FEATURE: migrate old content from AllFit

+## Later

 * UI: display linked venues (be aware, that each stored entity is a bi-directional link, although just stored 1-way)
-* UI: finish rendering (editable) venue fields; official website as editable textfield
 * UI BUG: if sorted by rating, then update rating, then need to be resorted (just that one which has been updated)

-## Backlog

 * MIN: description/info has "\n"... replace them
-* FEATURE: introduce tabbed content: activities
 * FEATURE: notes textarea (tabbed content)
-* UI: display usage UI (progress bar like again)
 * UI: fine tune UI (table, details, colors); use theme colors only (dark/light mode)
 * UI: support sorting asc/desc
-* FEATURE: migrate old content from AllFit

-## Later

 * FEATURE: reserve/cancel button
 * UI: if textfield elipse ("foo...") => show tooltip full text
 * enable up/down arrow for table (would require a global listener, and knowing which table got focus...)